Weber-AGV/SelfDrivingCars/setup/robot_setup.md

 export ROS_DOMAIN_ID=0
 ```

 Run the following code.
 You should see the IP address printed out in your terminal periodically.
+Your ip will be unique this is just an example

 ```bash
 $ ros2 topic echo /ip